FelixOnline/v2/content/articles/2017-2-10-the-romanian-protests-are-an-unlikely-beacon-of-democracy.md

 I wish I could be home for these events.
 I only attended the protests in London on Friday and Saturday, and I had not expected too much energy.
 However, I am both ashamed and happy to say that I underestimated the anger that unites us.
 Being away from home has not killed our roots.

-It was during the evening hours of Saturday that I found myself protesting next to a gentleman with the somewhat classic look of a middle\-aged bohemian.
+It was during the evening hours of Saturday that I found myself protesting next to a gentleman with the somewhat classic look of a middle-aged bohemian.
 I had not paid attention at first, but amongst the shouts all around me, I overheard that he had attended both the revolution of December 1989 and the Mineriad of June 1990.
 It is a particular sort of pain I felt then; the kind that arises when I'm eminded that the people who have participated in those events, hoping for a better future, are still here to witness what is happening now.

 The communist era of Romania has become a leitmotif in our culture.
 Some miss the good old times, although most vow it will never happen again.
 We have either lived through it or been raised hearing about it.
 However, reading coverage of these weeks’ events in the British media, I saw Romania described as “an unlikely beacon of democracy.”
 While flattering, I disagree with the sentiment.
 It is perhaps through the tragedy of our past that we are more likely to fight for our present.